RIPE-NCC/rpki-validator/rpki-validator-app/README.txt

   $JAVA_HOME/bin/java

-= At least 1GB of free memory
+= At least 1.5 GB of free memory

-  For performance this tool keeps a lot of data in memory.
-This also helps multi-threading allowing the tool to work faster by doing tasks in parallel.
+  For performance reasons this tool keeps a lot of data in memory and runs many tasks in parallel.
+The actual amount of memory used by the validator depends on the number of enabled trust anchors, number of CPU cores, and on configured validation interval.
+In general, more CPU cores require more memory for validator, and vice versa.

+  If the validator keeps crashing with "Out of memory" error, try to increase the amount of memory allocated to it ("jvm.memory.maximum" parameter in the config file).
+If the validator gets killed by the OOM killer, try to lower the amount of memory allocated to it, or decrease the number of trust anchors (see below), or increase the validation interval ("validation.interval" option in the config file).

 Manual Installation
 -------------------